WSUCptSCapstone-S24-F24/-cep-fullstackapp-/README.md

 ### Installation Steps

 1. Download files by `git clone https://github.com/WSUCptSCapstone-S24-F24/-cep-fullstackapp-.git`
-2. Install all packages by `npm install`
+2. Recommend opening project with Visual Studio Code
-3. Run `npm run build`
+3. Install all packages by `npm install`
-4. Run `npm run electron-start`
+4. Run `npm start`

 ## Functionality

-After start the application by `npm run electron-start`, the application automatically open and start tracking your iris by a webcam.
+After start the application by `npm start`, the application automatically open and start tracking your iris by a webcam.

 ## Known Problems